Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 Never-the-less, organizations are still getting trapped in a loop of self-limitation which may become dangerous.
 Problematic factors that are characteristic of the overall organization culture can metastasize as bigger threats in the intense context of supply chain operations.
 These include: A hierarchical management framework, fear of any kind, decision bias, a reliance on centralization, inflexible business practices and rigid structures, skills deficits, short-term thinking and acting, insufficient experimentation or even resistance to innovation, and a lack of clarity on and commitment to purpose.

-The business case for ethical sourcing-trade as the new pathway to strategic competitive advantage has become self-evident.
+The business case for Supply Chain ESG as the new pathway to strategic competitive advantage has become self-evident.
 How will your organization capture the opportunity that is before you?
 SIP

 Everyday Top of Mind Concerns

 (Order of priority is different for every company)